GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 ## Execution cache and resume

-Task execution **caching** is an essential feature of modern workflow managers.
+Task execution **caching** is an essential feature of modern pipeline managers.
 Accordingly, Nextflow provides an automated caching mechanism for every execution.

 When using the Nextflow `-resume` option, successfully completed tasks from previous executions are skipped and the previously cached results are used in downstream tasks.

 Nextflow caching mechanism works by assigning a unique ID to each task.
 The task unique ID is generated as a 128-bit hash value composing the the complete file path, file size, and last modified timestamp.
 These ID's are used to create a separate execution directory where the tasks are executed and the outputs are stored.
 Nextflow will take care of the inputs and outputs in these folders for you.

-A multi-step workflow is required to demonstrate cache and resume.
-The [`christopher-hakkaart/nf-core-demo`](https://github.com/christopher-hakkaart/nf-core-demo/tree/master) workflow was created with the nf-core `create` command and has the same structure as nf-core workflows.
+A multi-step pipeline is required to demonstrate cache and resume.
+The [`christopher-hakkaart/nf-core-demo`](https://github.com/christopher-hakkaart/nf-core-demo/tree/master) pipeline was created with the nf-core `create` command and has the same structure as nf-core pipelines.
 It is a toy example with 3 processes:

 1. [`SAMPLESHEET_CHECK`](https://github.com/christopher-hakkaart/nf-core-demo/blob/master/modules/local/samplesheet_check.nf)
     - Executes a custom python script to check the input [sample sheet](https://raw.githubusercontent.com/nf-core/test-datasets/viralrecon/samplesheet/samplesheet_test_illumina_amplicon.csv) is valid.